Helle Nebelong is a Danish Landscape Architect MAA, MDL and Master of Public Management, MPM.

-Since 2007 Helle has represented Europe in the design and planning field for the Leadership Team for the Nature Action Collaborative for Children, NACC, with the mission ” to bring together early childhood educators, representatives of environmental organizations, community planners and environmental designers to effect changes that make developmentally appropriate nature education a sustaining and enriching part of the daily lives of the world’s children.“
+Since 2007 Helle is a member of the Nature Action Collaborative for Children Leadership Team representing Europe in the design and planning field.
+NACC’s mission is ”to bring together early childhood educators, representatives of environmental organizations, community planners and environmental designers to effect changes that make developmentally appropriate nature education a sustaining and enriching part of the daily lives of the world’s children.“

 You can contact Helle through firstname.lastname@example.org